cosmos/ibc-go/docs/apps/interchain-accounts/integration.md

 The Interchain Accounts module contains two submodules.
 Each submodule has its own IBC application.
 The Interchain Accounts module should be registered as an `AppModule` in the same way all SDK modules are registered on a chain, but each submodule should create its own `IBCModule` as necessary.
 A route should be added to the IBC router for each submodule which will be used.

-Chains who wish to support ICS27 may elect to act as a host chain, a controller chain or both.
-Disabling host or controller functionality may be done statically by excluding the host or controller module entirely from the `app.go` file or it may be done dynamically by taking advantage of the on-chain parameters which enable or disable the host or controller submodules.
+Chains who wish to support ICS-27 may elect to act as a host chain, a controller chain or both.
+Disabling host or controller functionality may be done statically by excluding the host or controller submodule entirely from the `app.go` file or it may be done dynamically by taking advantage of the on-chain parameters which enable or disable the host or controller submodules.

-Interchain Account authentication modules are the base application of a middleware stack.
-The controller submodule is the middleware in this stack.
+Interchain Account authentication modules (both custom or generic, such as the `x/gov`, `x/group` or `x/auth` Cosmos SDK modules) can send messages to the controller submodule's [`MsgServer`](./messages.md) to register interchain accounts and send packets to the interchain account.
+To accomplish this, the authentication module needs to be composed with `baseapp`'s `MsgServiceRouter`.

-### Example integration
+## Example integration

 ```go
 // app.go